 You'll be part of the vibrant interdisciplinary Humanities Research Centre and as a History of Art student you'll also have access to extensive resources.
-You'll be able to attend related lectures, conferences or site visits offered by the Architectural History and Theory Research School.
+You'll be able to attend related lectures, conferences or site visits offered by the Architectural History and Theory Research Cluster.

 You will be based in the Department of History of Art on Campus West.